• About

 5 Favorite American History Biographies

-This post has affiliate links in it for your convenience.
+This page has affiliate links in it for your convenience.
 I may earn a small commission at no cost to you when you use one of these links.
 When you use these links, it helps support the mission of Raise The Good.
 Thank you!
 For more information, click here.

 I love being around inspiring people.
 And that’s basically what reading biographies is!
 I was a history major in college (So fun!
 But not much you can do with a bachelor’s degree…) and it has been vital to understanding current events, cause, and effect, as well as finding and predicting patterns in human behavior.